mattst/MultipleSelectionScroller/README.md

 Notes:

-- The clearing commands below do not use a modifier key for the 2nd keypress, e.g. `"alt+k", "["`.
+- The clearing keys below do not use a modifier key for the 2nd keypress, e.g. `"alt+k", "["`.
 This is done so that all the command's keys can use a single modifier key `alt`.
 If you don't like that there are alternative suggestions below.
 - In fact it is not quite a "Full Setup", clearing to the first selection is not set.
-As you know pressing `escape` will do this.
+As you know pressing `escape` will do that.
 Using `"clear_to": "first"` differs only in that when clearing to the first selection only the cursor remains at the first selection, rather than the first selection remaining fully selected which is what pressing `escape` will do.
 If you want that functionality add a key.
 [For clearing, I use `[` to first, `]` to last, `#` to middle - note `#` is to the right